About the organisation

 The Dutch design community is invited every year to submit its best work for a Dutch Design Award.
 Commissions of independent experts select three nominations per category, based on the open submissions and scouted work.
 An eight-piece jury then selects the winner of each category.

-The very best creations from the last year of Dutch design are celebrated with a varied programme during the Award Show in June.
+The very best creations from the last year of Dutch design are celebrated with a varied programme during the Award Night in June.
 This is where the winners of Dutch Design Awards in the categories Product, Fashion, Habitat, Communication, Design Research, Service & Systems, Young Designer and Best Commissioning are announced.